The Playbook · Revenue optimization

-If your turnovers and guest logistics already run smoothly, paying a third of your revenue to bundle them with revenue optimization means you’re overpaying for the operations and underinvesting in the growth.
-You don’t need someone to manage your property.
+If your turnovers and guest logistics already run smoothly, paying a third of your revenue to bundle them with revenue optimization means you're overpaying for operations and underinvesting in growth.
+You don't need someone to manage your property.
 You need someone to maximize what it earns.

-The three levers that actually move Airbnb revenue
+The three levers that actually move revenue

 Pricing that adjusts to real demand

-Listing quality and platform SEO
+Listing quality & platform SEO

 Algorithm response

-Optimization vs. full management: what’s the difference?
+Optimization vs. full management

-Full property management Performance-based optimization
+Full management Performance optimization

-Typical cost20–35% of revenue10% of bookings (Marketics)
+Typical cost 20–35% of revenue 10% of bookings (Marketics)

-You keep control of the propertyNoYes
+You keep control of the property No Yes

-Handles cleaning / guest logisticsYesNo, you keep your existing setup
+Handles cleaning / guest logistics Yes No — you keep your setup

-FocusOperations plus revenue (revenue often secondary)Revenue, exclusively
+Focus Operations + revenue (revenue often secondary) Revenue, exclusively

-What you’re paying forLabor you may already coverGrowth in what your property earns
+What you're paying for Labor you may already cover Growth in what it earns

-If your operations already work, optimization captures the revenue upside without the operational overhead, or the bigger fee.
+If your operations already work, optimization captures the revenue upside without the operational overhead — or the bigger fee.

-How performance-based optimization works at Marketics
+How it works at Marketics

-The work runs through the Marketics Method™: listing and pricing activation, midweek fill strategy, algorithm response, and social-proof unlock, all applied to your existing property and your existing operations.
+The model is simple: 10% of bookings, no monthly fee, no setup retainer, no long-term contract.
+Because we're paid as a share of bookings, we only earn when you earn more.
+Your revenue is our incentive — not your signature on a contract.
+The work runs through the Marketics Method™: listing and pricing activation, midweek fill strategy, algorithm response, and social-proof unlock — all applied to your existing property and existing operations.
 You keep running your place the way you already do.
 We maximize what it pulls in.

 What this looks like in practice

-A 15-property San Antonio portfolio became an accidental experiment.
-When optimization was active, revenue climbed and records broke.
-When it paused, revenue fell, then recovered when it resumed.
-A Puerto Rico villa went from eight earning months a year to twelve, nearly doubling its peak month and growing revenue 75% year over year.
+A 15-property San Antonio portfolio became an accidental experiment: when optimization was active, revenue climbed and records broke; when it paused, revenue fell; when it resumed, it recovered.
+A Puerto Rico villa went from eight earning months a year to twelve, growing revenue 75% year over year.
 A Montréal boutique hotel that was three months from foreclosure not only survived but compounded into a stronger second year.
+None of these owners handed over operational control.
+They kept their properties and their setups.
+The revenue moved because the optimization did.
 Full numbers on each are on the case study pages.

 Common questions